 - Complete 40 hours of direct community engagement with local literacy initiatives each semester.

 - Enroll in designated sections of required courses in fall and spring semester of the freshman year.
 Freshmen complete ETSU 1020: Foundations of Student Success, in their first semester at ETSU and enroll in a designated section for LLC members.
 In spring semester, freshmen register for SRVL 1020: Introduction to Service Learning.
-Individuals will also be encouraged to consider participation in Alternative Breaks and Travel Study/Study Abroad opportunities.
+Individuals will also be encouraged to consider participation in Alternative Breaks and Travel Study/ETSU Education Abroad opportunities.

-The Community Coordinator is Joy Fulkerson: Assistant Director, Leadership and Civic Engagement.
+- Assistant Director, Leadership and Civic Engagement